-- 2. Comments on the valuation results as of January 1, 2019 are given in Section IV and further discussion of the contribution levels is set out in Section V. In addition, comments on the experience and actuarial gains and losses during the year are provided in Section VII. - The Entry Age Normal actuarial cost method was used to prepare the valuation.
+- Comments on the valuation results as of January 1, 2020 are given in Section IV and further discussion of the contribution levels is set out in Section V. In addition, comments on the experience and actuarial gains and losses during the year are provided in Section VII. - The Entry Age Normal actuarial cost method was used to prepare the valuation.
 Schedule F contains a brief description of this method. - 4.
 Schedule E of this report outlines the full set of actuarial assumptions and methods used to prepare the valuation.
-Since the previous valuation, various assumptions and methods have been revised to reflect the results of the experience investigation for the five year period ending December 31, 2017.
-The revised assumptions are summarized in the following table:
+There have been no changes since the previous valuation. - 5.
+Schedule I of this report outlines the main plan provisions employed.
+There have been no changes since the previous valuation. - 6.
+As shown in the Summary of Principal Results, the funded ratio is the ratio of the actuarial value of assets to the accrued liability and is different based on market value of assets.
+The funded ratio is an indication of progress in funding the promised benefits.
+Since the ratio is less than 100%, there is a need for additional contributions toward payment of the unfunded accrued liability.
+In addition, this funded ratio does not have any relationship to measuring sufficiency if the plan had to settle its liabilities.